 We were there in the spring.
 Got a micro-SIM for the iPad through Vodofone and a SIM for the phone through Reliance because they offered a better rate.
 But search around as there is a lot of competition and depending on how much you use the phone, one company might be better than the other.

 Joshua is right though, having a local go with you will make a big deal.
 My iPad sim was in my aunt's name and the phone was in my cousins name.
 Locals can go in with just a passport photo and proof of address to get a SIM where as foreigners have to provide a passport and maybe a deposit too.

 Make sure to get a receipt as well as they don't always give one automatically.
 I had an issue when trying to reload credit onto my iPad and I had to visit the Vodofone store 4 days in a row all for the fact they had charged me 1 rupee less than what it was supposed to be and as a result the service wasn't activated.

-Customer service is not so common in India as it is in developed countries, so sometimes it can be frustrating with the service you get. about 7 years ago
+Customer service is not so common in India as it is in developed countries, so sometimes it can be frustrating with the service you get. almost 9 years ago